GlotPress/GlotPress/README.md

 [![License](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://img.shields.io/badge/License-GPL%20v2-blue.svg) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/e9107b200511490a961560efcf7c5d1c)](https://www.codacy.com/app/mte90net/GlotDict?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Mte90/GlotDict&amp;utm_campaign=Badge_Grade)

 [https://translate.wordpress.org](https://translate.wordpress.org) enable to the users to translate plugin, themes and WordPress itself.
-The problem is that every community have their dictionaries to maintain consistency of the terms.
-The goal of this browser extension is add that dictionaries when the user is translating on GlotPress and many other amazing features!
+This extension implements many new feature to improve the quality of translation and speed up that process!

 PS: If you are using NoScript or Privacy Badger enable the domain wordpress.org and codeat.co else the extension will not work!.

 # Features

-* Daily update of the glossary for the language in use
+* Daily update of the list of locales
 * Remove the loading of social buttons on the website footer (only for Firefox)
 * Click on the terms with glossary open the consistency tool
 * Add link to the Translation Status Overview with a button to scroll to the language in use
-* Add consistency links on terms
+* More warning on translations
-* Use custom tooltips system
 * Many hotkeys and shortcut

 ## Hotkeys